khanhgn/khanhgn/README.md

 <h1 align="center">
    <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=40&duration=3000&pause=300&color=000000&center=true&vCenter=true&width=435&lines=Hi+%F0%9F%91%8B;My+name+is+Khanh" alt="Typing SVG" /></a>
 </h1>
+<h3 align="center">A passionate software developer and researcher from Adelaide</h3>
 I'm a first-year Bachelor of Computer Science (Advanced) student at the University of Adelaide, with a keen interest in Data Science and Machine Learning 🌐.
 I'm eagerly embracing opportunities to enhance not only my technical skills but also leadership abilities.
 This summer, I'm keen to delve more into the professional field to learn, grow, and collaborate.

 <a href="https://www.linkedin.com/in/khanh-nguyen-58445a261/" target="_blank">